aharonium/opensiddur.org/posts/posts/that-america-fulfil-the-promise-of-its-founding-a-prayer-for-independence-day-by-rabbi-mordecai-kaplan-1945_(mordecai.kaplan_2019-05-27).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-On the fourth of July, in the year 1776, a new nation was horn, the United States of America, conceived in liberty and dedicated to the proposition that all men are created equal.
+On the fourth of July, in the year 1776, a new nation was born, the United States of America, conceived in liberty and dedicated to the proposition that all men are created equal.
 The faith and vision of the Founding Fathers are expressed in a solemn Declaration of Independence.
 That Declaration set forth the principles which moved them to establish the former British colonies as an independent union of states.
 It is well that on the anniversary of this event we be reminded of the spiritual foundations of our Republic, and that we renew from year to year our allegiance to them.
 Let us then rise and listen to the words of that epoch-making Declaration:
 </div></td></tr>